 Each year, the Institute of Public Administration of Canada (IPAC) and the Canadian Association of Programs in Public Administration (CAPPA) present the National Annual Public Administration Case Competition.
 The MPPAL Program has participated for the past few years.
 The competition uses a case study approach, allowing students to analyze and respond to the public policy challenges of the day.
 Each team is made up of 3-4 students and a coach.
-The teams are then provided with a case and are required to provide policy solutions to a panel of judges chosen by IPAC and CAPPA.
+The teams are then provided with a case and are required to provide policy solutions to a panel of prestigious judges chosen by IPAC and CAPPA.
 In the past, the competition has attracted teams from universities all across Canada.